Isaac Sowells: Cleveland Browns

 Sowells was selected by the Cleveland Browns in the fourth round (112th overall) in the 2006 NFL draft.
 Sowells was released by the Browns on September 4, 2009, as they made their final roster cuts.

 Cincinnati Bengals

 Sowells was signed by the Cincinnati Bengals on June 1, 2010.
 He was waived on September 4.

 Detroit Lions

 On August 4, 2011, Sowells signed with the Detroit Lions, but was waived on August 21.

 Personal life

 Sowells resides in Louisville, Kentucky with his wife Latrese Sowells, his daughter Halani, and two sons Isaac Jr. and Keiyan.
-He is now a police officer with the Louisville Metropolitan Police Department and coaches football at Louisville Central High School.
+He is now a police officer with the Louisville Metropolitan Police Department.
+As of 2026, he is the offensive line coach at Eastern High School.